djaus2/Soft-ata/README.md

 ------

 ## Repository Status
-- Version 1.00
+- Version 1.10
   - All three projects work
-  - Digital IO implemented, place holders for other functionality in the Arduino app
+  - Digital IO and **Analog/PWM** IO implemented, place holders for other functionality in the Arduino app
   - There are two top level commands:
     - SoftataLib.SendMessageCmd("A simple one word command")
     - SoftataLib.SendMessage(SoftataLib.Commands.XXX,pin, (byte)data)